Simon Abram – Head Coach & Interim Lead Foil Coach

 In 2010 Cody was on the US Men’s Epee team that took the silver medal at the Paris World Championships, which was the first Men’s fencing World Championship medal.
 Then in 2012 was on the Men’s Epee team that won the World Championship in Kiev, the first men’s fencing World Championship title in US history.
 Cody decided to retire from competitive fencing after the 2012 London Olympics, and coach back here in Beaverton.
 When he isn’t fencing Cody enjoys origami, cycling, playing his guitar, and Science Fiction.

-Vincent Camillo – Assistant Foil Coach
+Vincent Camillo – Foil Master

 Vincent has been fencing foil and Epee for years.
 He has coached at Mission High School in San Francisco and he was the founder of the Panhandle Fencing Club (meeting in the panhandle of Golden Gate Park).
 In 2013 Vince earned Monitor status in Foil.
 Vince has recently obtained his “Prevot d’arme” Certification.